studersi/test-4/tutorial-8/README.md

 With this one-liner, we *grep* for the requests with score 231 or 189.
 We know it is the second item from the end of the log line.
 The final value is the outgoing anomaly score.
 In our case, all responses scored 0, but theoretically, this value could be any number or undefined (-> `-`) so it is generally a good practice to write the pattern this way.
 The alias *alreqid* extracts the unique ID and *tee* will show us the IDs and write them to the file *ids* at the same time.

 We can then take the IDs in this file and use them to extract the alerts belonging to the requests we're focused on.
 We use `grep -f` to perform this step.
 The `-F` flag tells *grep* that our pattern file is actually a list of fixed strings separated by newlines.
-Thus equipped, *grep* is a lot more performing than without the flag.
+Thus equipped, *grep* is a lot more efficient than without the flag.
 The *melidmsg* alias extracts the ID and the message explaining the alert.
 Combining both is very helpful.
 The already familiar *sucs* alias is then used to sum it all up:

 ```bash
 $> grep -F -f ids tutorial-8-example-error.log  | melidmsg | sucs